Organized by "Administration and Data Science of the Faculty of Business at UPC" and by "SIMBig" | Co-located with SIMBig 2026

 Jorge Ortiz spent 5 years as a research staff member at IBM Research, where he attained over a dozen patents working on machine learning for cyber-physical systems and the Internet-of-Things.

-Polish Academy of Sciences, Poland
+Institute of Computer Science, Polish Academy of Sciences, Poland

 Since 2010 Maciej has been involved in the field of semantic processing of Polish discourse in the field of coreference and methods of its automatic resolution with computational-linguistic methods.

-De Vinci Higher Education, Paris, France
+De Vinci Higher Education, France

 Hugo Alatrista-Salas is a full-time professor at De Vinci Higher Education in Paris, France.
 He received his PhD in Computer Science from the University of Montpellier, France, in collaboration with the University of New Caledonia.
 His thesis focused on spatiotemporal pattern mining from georeferenced data related to health and environmental issues.
 His research focuses on extracting knowledge from data using techniques such as pattern mining, machine learning, text mining and information visualisation.
 He is also the Chief Data Officer (CDO) at Ping4All, a sports and health technology company founded to promote people's physical and mental well-being worldwide.
 He also co-founded SIMBig, one of the most important conferences in Latin America.